NSU-SU19CSE299S08/SU19CSE299S08G03NSU/README.md

 <h3>Features:</h3>

 <p align='justify'> <b> 1.
-Sign in/out: <b> There are two types of users.
+Sign in/out: </b> There are two types of users.
 They are the Admin, and guest.
 Guest can check products and order for product.
 Guest user do not required to login and register.
 Admin can login from domain/admin/login link using their credentials. <p>

 <p align='justify'><b>2.
 Category Defines:</b> There will be category defined for each of every product.</p>